|Rewards Rating:||4.5 / 5|

 - Cardholders who will take advantage of perks like Priority Pass lounge access.

 How to use the Marriott Bonvoy Brilliant card:

-- Spend at least $5,000 in the first three months to earn the introductory bonus.
+- Spend at least $3,000 in the first three months to earn the introductory offer.

-- Use the card for all Marriott Bonvoy, U.S. restaurant and airfare purchases to earn bonus points.
+- Use the card for all Marriott Bonvoy and U.S. restaurant purchases and on airfare booked directly with airlines to earn bonus points.

 - Put all major travel purchases on the card to take advantage of protections and travel credits.

 - Shop through the Shop My Way portal when shopping online to earn a few extra points.

 - Use Marriott PointSavers deals to book stays with fewer points.